 8) Lakeside Massages

 Wolf Cove Inn specializes in romantic getaways in Maine.
 Well, what could be more romantic than eloping in Maine.
-The Inn has a variety of elopement packages that fit most budgets.
+The Inn has a variety of elopement and intimate wedding packages that fit most budgets.
 An elopement at the Wolf Cove Inn is “one stop shopping.”
 Tell us the package you want and we take care of everything else including officiant, photography, flowers, cake and so on.
 You only need to do two things:

 - Get your marriage license from any town in the State of Maine